emanuelegiona/ns3-woss-docker/README.md

 All installed packages may also be subject to their own license, and the license chosen for the Docker images does not necessarily apply to them.

-**Diclaimer: Docker, Ubuntu, ns-3, WOSS and other cited or included software belongs to their respective owners.**
+**Diclaimer: Docker, Ubuntu, ns-3, Boost, WOSS and other cited or included software belongs to their respective owners.**